 If three beers has you singing Sweet Caroline on the bar, it’s a good idea to keep that in mind when making decisions.
 Be aware of your drinking limits and drink responsibly.
 Pace yourself and drink water between each alcoholic beverage to keep from exceeding that .08 legally impaired limit.

-Being misinformed or unaware of Ohio’s OVI / DUI laws can put you behind bars or stain your record just as fast as .09 blood alcohol level.
+Being misinformed or unaware of Ohio OVI / DUI laws can put you behind bars or stain your record just as fast as .09 blood alcohol level.
 Many people believe they will be fine sleeping off a few drinks in a parked car.
 However, if you’re over the legal limit, have the keys in the ignition, and are behind the wheel, you’re still subject for a DUI arrest.

 Another often misinterpreted law concerns the vehicle you’re driving.
 It is commonly thought that DUIs occur when you’re behind the wheel of a car, but you can be charged with a OVI / DUI driving a lawn mower, bicycle, or even a boat.

 Avoiding an OVI / DUI this holiday season is easy.
 Drink responsibly, have a plan to get home, and be aware of your responsibilities on the road to have a holly-jolly Christmas this year.
+If you are in need of legal assistance, contact the Columbus criminal defense attorneys at Luftman, Heck & Associates today.